MicrosoftDocs/win32/desktop-src/SIL/msftsil-guestdata.md

 - SILProvider.dll
 api_type:
 - DllExport
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # MsftSil\_GuestData class

 This class has been deprecated starting with Windows Server 2016.

 **Windows Server 2012 R2:** The **MsftSil\_GuestData** WMI class exposes Software Inventory Logging data collected from a virtual machine.

 The following syntax is simplified from Managed Object Format (MOF) code and includes all of the inherited properties.